wdawson/okta.github.io/_source/_posts/2019-02-05-login-registration-aspnet-core-mvc.md

 description: "This tutorial walks you through setting up login and registration with ASP.NET Core MVC and Okta."
 tags: [aspnet, aspnetmvc, aspnetcore, dotnet, angular, mvc]
 tweets:
-- "Need to learn how to set up login and registration in your #aspnetcore MVC app? @ibro has you covered!"
+- "Need to learn how to set up login and registration in your #aspnetcore MVC app? @ibrahimsuta has you covered!"
 - "Set up login and registration in your #aspnetcore mvc app! ->"
 - "If you're looking for a quick intro to adding login to your #aspnetcore mvc app, check this out!"
 image: blog/featured/okta-dotnet-mouse-down.jpg
 ---

 User authentication and authorization are common features in web applications, but building these mechanics has the potential to take a lot of time.
-Doing so would require setting up persistent storage for user accounts (presumably a database table or tables) and paying keen attention to security vulnerabilities like hashing passwords and returning non-numeric unique identifiers for user records.
-The problem then becomes exacerbated when attempting to provide the feature sets that have come to be standard in most login system - username recovery, password recovery, registration, roles, permissions, etc. - weeks of development time begin to add up before we ever get to the functionality that delivers value to your users.
+Doing so requires setting up persistent storage for user information (in some type of database) and paying keen attention to potential security issues around sensitive operations like hashing passwords, password reset workflows, etc. - weeks of development time begin to add up before we ever get to the functionality that delivers value to your users.

 In this post, we'll walk through how Okta simplifies this process for us and set up a simple integration for an ASP.NET Core MVC app using the Okta NuGet package.
 We'll build functionality for users to register for new accounts and login with their Okta credentials.